This week is full of questions. And the darndest thing is that good questions often have tough answers, or sometimes, no answers at all.

 How about the local races?
 Are there any local races that really matter?
 Any that really count?

 All of the Judicial races on our Little Chute ballot are uncontested, including the race of our own Municipal Judge Sue Hammen.
 There are two School Board candidates for two spots on the Little Chute School Board, so this is also an uncontested race.
-One of the County Supervisor races is uncontested also: Donald DeGroot has no opponents in his race (District 14, mapThe map is a PDF file !).
+One of the County Supervisor races is uncontested also: Donald DeGroot has no opponents in his race (District 14, map).

 But the Appleton School District election (wards 1 and 3) IS contested.
 And so is the Kaukauna School District election (Wards 2, 4 and 12) with four candidates for only 2 positions.